the-carlisle-group/cas-samples/CAS 6.0/script file logging.md

 CAS scripts will have native file logging.
 Feature available starting in CAS 6.0.1035+

-#### CSV

-CAS will generate a new log files in the directory defined in within System->File Settings properties.
-The filename will use the Coordinated Universal Time (UTC) for its date to avoiding conflicts based on region.
-Log errors will not prevent script from running.
+New log files will be generated in the directory defined within System->File Settings properties.
+The filename will use Coordinated Universal Time (UTC) for its date to avoiding conflicts based on region.
+Log errors will not prevent scripts from running.

 ##### System->File Options